YouTube SEO: Increase Your Video Discoverability

 Closed Captions/Subtitles | These help with accessibility, and YouTube also uses them to better understand your video’s content. |

-Description: Paint the Full Picture
+Description: Complete the Picture

-Tags: Helping YouTube Understand Your Video
+Tags: Teach YouTube What Your Video Is About

 Thumbnails: Your Visual Hook

-Engagement: The Heartbeat of YouTube SEO
+Engagement: The Key Metric in YouTube SEO

 Adding closed captions or subtitles to your videos is a simple way to improve your SEO.
 Not only does it make your content accessible to a wider audience—including those who are hard of hearing or speak different languages—but it also gives YouTube more data to help rank your video.
 When I started adding captions to my videos, I noticed that they didn’t just help with accessibility; they also helped with search visibility.